 The distressed tiger cub was rescued by the forest officials of Pench National Park in an operation that lasted four hours.
 The rescue was conducted with the help of a crane from which an attached trap cage had been lowered into the well to the level of the cub.
 This was done to ensure that the cub could climb into the cage safely.
 Once she did, the trap door was closed and the cage was pulled up.

-Considering the possibility of her having sustained serious injury, the tiger cub was transferred to the treatment unit of the Van Vihar Bear Rescue Facility (VVBRF) in Bhopal, located inside Van Vihar National Park (VVNP), for treatment.
+Considering the possibility of her having sustained serious injury, the tiger cub was transferred to the treatment unit of Van Vihar National Park (VVNP) for medical aid.
 The veterinary team here tranquilised the cub to conduct a thorough diagnosis.
 When a closer inspection was done, the cub was found to be approximately 7 months old.

 The team of veterinarians included Dr. Atul Gupta from VVNP, Dr. Sunil Tumaria from Govt.
 Veterinary Hospital, Bhopal, Dr. Rajat Kulkarni from Wildlife SOS and Dr. Akhilesh Misra from Pench National Park, who spearheaded the rescue of the cub.
 Because of falling into the well, the tiger had suffered a rectal prolapse which the team treated and sutured the area.
 After investigation based on radiographic evidence, the cub was found to have sustained hairline fractures on its hip and its femur bone.